natetan/secure-coding-practices/README.md

 # Secure Coding Practices
 This is an Alaska Airlines course on 12.17.18, and goes through good, secure coding practices, specifically designed for web developers.

+## Takeaways:
-## Takeaway: Test/scan every single day - test before it's too late
+- Test/scan every single day - test before it's too late
+- Make your entire website or webserver HTTPS
+- HSTS
+  - Force the browser to alawys use HTTPS and preload
+- Look into certificate transparency
+  - Support as soon as possible
+- Enable certificate authority authorization
+- Keep updated

 ## A1: Injections
 The most common form of exploit is SQL injections.
 The best way to protect against that is to use parameterized queries, because even valid data can be exploited.
 An example of a bad sql request: